My apartment is small, meaning my home doesn’t use much energy. Here’s how I still earn big rewards with OhmConnect.

 Plugs, plugs, and more plugs!
 Many people (my wife, for example) love to shop online for clothes and shoes.
 I like to shop online for more TP-Link smartplugs.

-Since our apartment has such a low baseline, we went through some trial and error before determining that a significant portion of our electricity consumption came from this single appliance.
-Now, regardless of our baseline, as long as the fridge turns off we’ll beat our forecast.
+Since our apartment uses so little energy on most days, we went through some trial and error before determining that a significant portion of our electricity consumption came from this single appliance.
+Now, as long as the fridge turns off we’ll get rewarded during OhmHours and AutoOhms.

 Related Post: What's the best place to put my smartplug?

-But we don’t just want to beat our forecast.
+But we don’t just want to earn a little.
 We want to get as close to 0 kWh as possible!

 To do this, we took another smart plug, and attached it to our DVR.
 The rest of our smart plugs are all plugged into devices that normally aren’t on, but when they are on they use a ton of power: the power strip that we use to charge our phones, the monitor for our desktop computer, and our fan.
-That way, if we ever forget about an #OhmHour, we’ll have those devices turn off so we don’t accidentally blow through our baseline.
+That way, if we ever forget about an OhmHour, we’ll have those devices turn off so we don’t accidentally go over our energy goals.

 Elise and I are huge college football fans, and so in the Fall and Winter much of our weekends are consumed by all-day trips down the Bay to tailgate and watch our team battle it out on the gridiron.
 This past season our favorite team made it into the conference championship game, where they happened to be matched up against one our rivals.
 This was, no exaggeration, the most important game of the season.

-Even though the #OhmHour wasn’t until three hours after the game started, as we kept watching the clock we realized that there was no way the game was going to end before the #OhmHour began.
-The #OhmHour kicked in just as our team was driving down the field to score a touchdown -- we quickly refilled our salsa from the fridge, opened up another beverage, and streamed the rest of the game from our laptop.
-Luckily we managed to beat our forecast, which took the sting out of losing the game.
+Even though the OhmHour wasn’t until three hours after the game started, as we kept watching the clock we realized that there was no way the game was going to end before the OhmHour began.
+The OhmHour kicked in just as our team was driving down the field to score a touchdown -- we quickly refilled our salsa from the fridge, opened up another beverage, and streamed the rest of the game from our laptop.
+Luckily we managed to earn for our energy savings, which took the sting out of losing the game.